 Represented Cases in Austin County TX

-Doug Murphy has spent the last several decades representing persons charged with DWI and other criminal offenses.
+Doug Murphy has spent the last several decades representing persons charged with DWI and other criminal offenses in Austin County.
 He has made it his practice to thoroughly investigate each case and challenge the State at trial.
 He makes each case personal because it is personal.
 If you need comprehensive, smart legal defense, then contact Doug Murphy.
 Approximately half of his practice is devoted to the defense of driving while intoxicated charges, and the other half to other misdemeanors (Class A and B) and felonies.

 - Felony DWI